daiquocnguyen/Walk-Transformer/README.md

 ### News

-- March 18: The Tensorflow implementation was completed one year ago and now out-of-date, caused by the change of Tensorflow from 1.x to 2.x
+- March 18: The Tensorflow implementation was completed one year ago and now out-of-date, caused by the change of Tensorflow from 1.x to 2.x.
+I will release the Pytorch implementation soon.

 ### Requirements
 - Python 3